Founder of Aroma Foundry

 We’ve been seeing a rise in society’s awareness about how debilitating PMS can be in some sufferers.
 The medical community has given it official recognition as a medical condition in 1931, and after further studies, it’s been consolidated into the body of symptoms we now call “premenstrual syndrome.”

-In recent years, a growing number of companies has been allowing their female workers to take sick leaves whenever they’re near or on their periods, simply because they’ve seen how counterproductive it can be if they let women work when they’re not feeling well and cannot perform at their best.
+In recent years, a growing number of companies have been allowing their female workers to take sick leaves whenever they’re near or on their periods, simply because they’ve seen how counterproductive it can be if they let women work when they’re not feeling well and cannot perform at their best.
 They’ve recognized that PMS is a sickness much like how the common cold or the flu is a sickness.

 The most common physical symptoms of PMS that any female of childbearing age has experienced at least once include appetite changes, acne, bloating, breast tenderness, cramps, and fatigue.
 The emotional and psychological ones, on the other hand, include oversensitivity, depression, and irritability.

-The symptoms start appearing at the end of each ovulation cycle and lasts until menstruation ends.
+The symptoms start appearing at the end of each ovulation cycle and last until menstruation ends.
 For the unlucky women who have irregular cycles, it often means that this black stretch of time can last for more than two weeks or even for months.
 If they’re prone to acne, you could just imagine the number that that length of time does on their skin.
 If they’re prone to depression… well, you get the picture.

 Sadly, these scenarios aren’t even close to how much worse PMS could get for some sufferers.
 Premenstrual dysphoric disorder (PMDD) is what we call the more severe form of this condition.
 It is estimated that it occurs in 3 to 8 percent of menstruating women.
-In a room of one hundred females on their periods, this means that up to eight of them would be on the floor, either writhing in pain or completely unresponsive.

 PMDD also shares a lot of the symptoms with PMS, except a lot more severe in many cases.
 The symptoms more closely linked to it include headache and nausea, panic attacks, heart palpitations, difficulty concentrating, and stomach upset.
 Psychologically, PMDD could also cause a sufferer to lose interest in everyday things, even in the objects she liked or loved before, including people.
 She may also end up feeling fatigued for no good reason, and when sleeping, she’d either have too little (insomnia) or too much (hypersomnia).
 All of these symptoms can also be found in clinically depressed patients.